tlverse/causalglm/README.md

 6. Using causalRobustGLM with lower dimensional formula arguments, you can also learn marginal structural models for the CATE, CATT and RR.

 This package also supports the following survival estimands:
-1. Treatment-specific conditional hazard ratio with causalRobustCOXph.
+1. Conditional hazard ratio between two treatments with `causalRobustCOXph`.

 Each estimand can be modeled with a user-specified parametric model that is either assumed correct (`causalGLM` and `causalGLMnet`) or as an approximation, i.e. working model, of the nonparametric true estimand (`causalRobustGLM`).
 The former approach provides interpretable estimates and correct inference only when the parametric model is correct, and the latter approach provides interpretable estimates and nonparametrically correct inference even when the parametric model is incorrect.